poseidon-framework/minotaur-recipes/.github/ISSUE_TEMPLATE/update_a_package.md

 ---
 name: "Please update: [PACKAGE_NAME]"
+about:
-about: Suggest an update to an already-existing poseidon package.
+  Suggest an update to an already-existing Poseidon Minotaur Archive Package.
 labels: "package update"
 ---

 <!--
-# poseidon-framework/minotaur-recipes package request
+# poseidon-framework/minotaur-recipes package update request

 Hello there!

-Thank you for suggesting changes to a package in the Poseidon Package Directory!
+Thank you for suggesting changes to a package in the Poseidon Minotaur Archive!
 Please ensure you are completing all the TODOs outlined in these comments for each section.
 -->